 The strained passion and shredded treatment of its very human themes threaten to make ‘Black Command’ a highly taxing affair.
 But what is perhaps most surprising is the fact that the music remains broadly digestible, engaging even.
 Although undeniably sitting on the riff-laden side of the genre over the atmospheric, the over excited rhythmic offering that compresses endlessly busy fills adjacent to the blast-beats are tempered by the swelling symphonics that adopt a minimalist yet undeniably longform philosophy to supplement the over excited melodic tangents of the guitars.

 Black metal vocalists that buck the trend of ghastly high-end screeching are not automatically worthy of praise.
-And whilst the strained intensity of Leviathan’s mid-range crooning has its place (in hardcore maybe), the ensuing monotony strips away all emotive context, and thus the album’s momentum as a work of taught conflict.
+And whilst the strained intensity of Leviathan’s mid-range crooning has its place (in hardcore maybe), the ensuing monotony strips away all emotive context, and thus the album’s momentum as a work of taut conflict.
 Even the slower moments are so packed with information that they remain in danger of becoming utterly bloated.

 But just as ‘Black Command’ threatens to be a victim of its own success, it washes out the intensity in favour of distinctive lyrical guitar lines and deadpan clean vocals across the central motifs of ‘Mors Ultima’ and the title track, which work out finales so laboured and poignant that one can hardly believe that they fall only at the midpoint of the album.